NFL Rumors: Buzz and Predictions After Day 2 of 2019 Free Agency

 Les Snead said that they’re “projecting” that Ndamukong Suh will be out of their price range.

-Considering the Rams are now down to less than $10 million in salary cap space, There is no shortage of teams in need of a defensive tackle who far more cap space than Los Angeles—like the Indianapolis Colts, New York Jets and Oakland Raiders to name a few.
+Considering the Rams are now down to less than $10 million in salary cap space, it makes sense to cut him loose.
+There is no shortage of teams in need of a defensive tackle and who have far more cap space than Los Angeles—like the Indianapolis Colts, New York Jets and Oakland Raiders.

 Prediction: Suh gets deal in the $12-14 million-per-year range, not from Los Angeles.